slamora/brackets-wiki/New-Code-Hinting-API-Proposal.md

 The `getHints` method may be called by the manager repeatedly during a hinting session.
 Providers may wish to cache information for efficiency that may be useful throughout these sessions.
 The same editor context will be used throughout a session, and will only change during the session as a result of single-character insertions, deletions and cursor navigations.
 The provider may assume that, throughout the lifetime of the session, the `getHints` method will be called exactly once for each such editor change.
 Consequently, the provider may also assume that the document will not be changed outside of the editor during a session.

-### `@return {(Object + Deferred)<hints: Array<string>, prefix: String, selectInitial: Boolean>}`
+### `@return {(Object + jQuery.Deferred)<hints: Array<(String + jQuery.Object)>, match: String, selectInitial: Boolean>}`

 Null if the provider wishes to end the hinting session.
+Otherwise, a response object, possibly deferred, that provides
+ 1. a sorted array `hints` that consists either of strings or jQuery objects;
+ 2. a string `match`, possibly null, that is used by the manager to emphasize matching substrings when rendering the hint list; and
-Otherwise, a response object, possibly deferred, that provides a sorted array of hints, a prefix that partially matches the provided hints, and a boolean that indicates whether the first result, if it exists, should be selected by default in the hint list window.
+ 3. a boolean that indicates whether the first result, if one exists, should be selected by default in the hint list window.
+If `match` is non-null, then the hints should be strings.
+If the `match` is null, the manager will not attempt to emphasize any parts of the hints when rendering the hint list; instead the provider may return strings or jQuery objects for which emphasis is self-contained.
+For example, the strings may contain substrings that wrapped in bold tags.
+In this way, the provider can choose to let the manager handle emphasis for the simple and common case of prefix matching, or can provide its own emphasis if it wishes to use a more sophisticated matching algorithm.

 [Glenn] Is a single prefix string sufficient here?
 Many (most?) code hints will do partial hinting, so for example, I can type "chm" and have CodeHintManager hinted (with **C**, **H**, and **M** bolded).
 Will that be supported?

+[Ian] The API description above has been elaborated to cover arbitrary matching and highlighting algorithms.

 ## `CodeHintProvider.insertHint(hint)`